Back

 • Customizing article view

-• Adding videos and gifs throughout the article
+• Integrating videos and gifs throughout the article

 • Easy access to the links and sources for academic purposes